orewafuad/ytdl-core/README.md

 ### Serverless

 We have confirmed that `ytdl-core` for serverless functions works properly in the following environment.

+> [!TIP]
+> We recommend deploying to Cloudflare Workers because of its simplicity and lower cost compared to other platforms.

 |      Service Name      |                 Remarks                 |
 | :--------------------: | :-------------------------------------: |